Have you visited the Mémorial du Camp de Rivesaltes yet?

 The History of the Memorial Museum

-In 1998, Christian Bourquin refused to allow the demolition of the ruins of the camp barracks and the idea of a memorial was born.
-The greatest difficulty concerned the many different peoples and religions who suffered there – who should the memorial honour?
+The first symbolic stone for the Rivesaltes camp memorial was placed in 2007 and the idea of a memorial was born.
+But so many different peoples and religions suffered there – who should the memorial honour?
 Jews, gypsies, Spanish refugees, French Algerians, homosexuals…..even Germans imprisoned there after the liberation….?

 It was finally decided by a ‘jury’ led by French architect and designer Rudy Ricciotti that It’s role should be to “account for the history of internment in France during the second world war, the camp from 1930 to present times, and the help and assistance given” The project was directed by Denis Peschanski, specialist in the terrible history of the camps in France during the second world war.
 Housed in a unique building, the museum earned its architect, Rudy Ricciotti, the Equerre d’Argent prize.